Daniel-PeGa/project-movie-night/README.md

 -Rough Breakdown of tasks:

 Project Requirements:
--Must use at least two
+-Must use at least two server-side APIs
+-Must use a CSS framework other than Bootstrap